tweag/dsomm-baseline/README.md

 * Five maturity levels for each dimension, allowing organizations to assess and improve their security practices incrementally.
 * A flexible, iterative approach that aligns well with agile development practices.

-This python framewrok automates security checks using the GitHub API, providing a practical implementation of [DSOMM principles](https://dsomm.owasp.org/).
+This Python framework automates security checks using the GitHub API, providing a practical implementation of [DSOMM principles](https://dsomm.owasp.org/).
 It helps organizations identify their current DevSecOps maturity level, set targeted improvement goals and track progress towards enhanced security integration.

 ![Implementation Levels](./utils/dsomm-implementation.png)